 Fox News’ Sean Hannity, a producer on the film, appears as himself late in the movie.
-His presence might drive secular audiences crazy, but he’s integrated smoothly into the film’s inspirational message.
+His presence might drive secular audiences crazy, but he captures the film’s inspirational message.

-Screenwriters Dan Gordon and Sam Sorbo keep finding tiny moments that make this redemption tale pop.
+Screenwriters Dan Gordon and Sam Sorbo keep finding tiny moments that make the narrative pop.
 Some of their choices sound awful on paper, like making the Harken’s pastor a former wiseguy.
-Michael Franzese’s quiet intensity as Pastor Vinny flips the script in the best of ways.
+Michael Franzese’s quiet intensity as Pastor Vinny flips the script all the same.

 The fim’s delayed courtship is another triumph.
 Sweet and satisfying, the subplot shames Hollywood which all but gave up on making meaningful rom-coms.

 Best of all?
 The movie is fully aware of how children matter when it comes to middle-age romance.
 The Sorbo teens deliver some well-earned laughs as the couple’s “chaperones” without succumbing to cutesy kid banter.